“Any fool can criticize, condemn, and complain but it takes character and self control to be understanding and forgiving.”

 How can you reconnect with the present?
 Three suggestions:

 - Focus on your breath.
 Just take a couple of dozen belly breaths and focus on your breathing.
-You can find a quick guide to belly breathing in this article.

 - Focus on what's right in front of you.
 Or around you.
 Or on you.
 Use your senses.
 Just look at what's right in front of you right now.
 Listen to the sounds around you.
 Feel the fabric of your clothes and focus on how they feel.
 You can for instance use the autumn sun or rain and how it feels on your skin to connect with the present.